lwvmobile/edacs-fm/README.md

 ## DSD-FME

 With two dongle monitoring, [DSD-FME](https://github.com/lwvmobile/dsd-fme "DSD-FME") RTL input mode can be substituted for `./start-lcn-rtludp.sh` on purely digital systems, and also experimentally with mixed analog and digital systems.
 DSD-FME has the same built in UDP remote features that rtl_udp uses, so it works extremely well when paired together.
 See more inormation at the link.
 Running with -W for source monitor input will allow for monitoring mixed analog and digital EDACS systems using the following command for LCN monitoring.
-The source audio monitor built in is still considered experimental, but works well in the non pulse audio tree for provoice systems.
+The source audio monitor built in is still considered experimental, and monitored audio speed of analog systems may be slower (approx. 83%) when using rtl input into DSD-FME.

 `padsp -m DSDFME -- ./dsd -fp -i rtl -o /dev/dsp -c 850M -P -2 -D 1 -G 36 -U 6020 -Y 24 -W`

+You can also run two dongle mode (LCH channel with rtl_udp) , and run line in into DSD-FME with the -W switch on DSD-FME to get analog audio monitoring and ProVoice decoding in real time at full speed.

+`padsp -m DSDFME -- ./dsd -fp -i pa:1 -o /dev/dsp -W`

 ## Want to help the Project?